bitprj/devrel/Kmeans_clustering_imgs.md

 clt.fit(img) # apply the model to our data, the image
 ```

-Fitting the model means to apply our tool to our data, to familiarize our model with the contents of the data.
+Fitting the model means to apply our tool, Kmeans, familiarizing our model with the contents of the data.
+The relationship between our data and the output is "learned" by the algorithm.
+[Standord](https://stanford.edu/~cpiech/cs221/handouts/kmeans.html) provides a detailed explanation behind the theory and implementation of this algorithm.

 ## Handling the output